Satisfactory Academic Progress

 - Change in Majors: Students who change their majors will normally be expected to complete all degree requirements before reaching 180 attempted hours (150% of normal program completion.)

-A student who has lost eligibility to participate in federal student aid programs for reasons of academic progress can regain that eligibility only by enrolling at Iona College at his/her own expense and demonstrating that he/she is capable of completing a semester without any failures, incompletes or withdrawals and showing the ability to complete his degree requirements in a more regular fashion.
+A student who has lost eligibility to participate in federal student aid programs for reasons of academic progress can regain that eligibility only by enrolling at Iona University at his/her own expense and demonstrating that he/she is capable of completing a semester without any failures, incompletes or withdrawals and showing the ability to complete his degree requirements in a more regular fashion.
 Students who have been academically dismissed from the College but who are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state, or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 Students have the right to appeal any decision of ineligibility to continue to receive financial assistance.
 Appeals must be filed within 30 days of notification that aid eligibility has been lost or 30 days after a semester begins (whichever comes first).
 An appeal must be made in writing to the Director of Financial Aid by completing the Satisfactory Academic Progress Request for Review and submitting it, along with all required statements and documentation.

 The appeal may not be based upon your need for assistance or your lack of knowledge that your assistance was in jeopardy.
 An appeal would normally be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
 Examples of possible situations include documented serious illness, severe injury, or death of a family member.

 If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
-This is done by enrolling at Iona College at your own expense -- without financial assistance -- and by regaining the Qualitative and Quantitative standards listed above.
+This is done by enrolling at Iona University at your own expense -- without financial assistance -- and by regaining the Qualitative and Quantitative standards listed above.